cloud-ark/kubeplus/README.md

 ## KubePlus components

-KubePlus has two components, which are briefly described below.
+KubePlus has two components briefly described below.
 Details about these components are available [here](https://cloud-ark.github.io/kubeplus/docs/html/html/index.html).

 ### 1. CRD for CRDs to design your platform services from Helm charts

-KubePlus offers a CRD named ResourceComposition to
+KubePlus offers a CRD named ```ResourceComposition``` to
-- Compose new CRDs (Custom Resource Definition) to publish platform services from Helm charts
+- Compose new CRDs (Custom Resource Definitions) to publish platform services wrapping Helm charts
 - Define policies (e.g. Node selection, CPU/Memory limits, etc.) for managing resources of the platform services
-- Get aggregated CPU/Memory/Storage/Network Prometheus metrics for the platform services Here is the high-level structure of ResourceComposition CRD:
+- Get aggregated CPU/Memory/Storage/Network metrics for the platform services (in prometheus format)

+Here is the high-level structure of ResourceComposition CRD:

 <p align="center">